likebreath/kata-runtime/virtcontainers/pkg/cloud-hypervisor/client/docs/DefaultApi.md

 [[Back to README]](../README.md)

-## VmmInfoGet
+## VmmPingGet

-> VmmInfo VmmInfoGet(ctx, )
+> VmmPingResponse VmmPingGet(ctx, )

-Returns general information about the cloud-hypervisor Virtual Machine Monitor (VMM).
+Requests a response to check if the VMM API server is available

 ### Required Parameters